gbmhunter/blog/content/electronics/circuit-design/esd-protection/index.md

 <blockquote>
 The most common method of external ESD protection is adding a small series resistance in-line between the source of ESD energy and the integrated circuit pin to be protected.
 Somewhat counter-intuitively, a resistance as small as 50Ω can double the ESD immunity of a CMOS IC.
 Higher immunity is possible; a higher level of protection is somewhat proportional to increased series resistance.

 This method works for two reasons.
-First, the series resistance works with the IC's parasitic pin capacitance (typically 5 to 10 pF) to create a single-pole low pass filter with a cutoff frequency below 1 GHz.
+First, the series resistance works with the ICs parasitic pin capacitance (typically 5 to 10 pF) to create a single-pole low pass filter with a cut-off frequency below 1 GHz.
 This causes the series resistor to attenuate a majority of an ESD event's high-frequency energy (as much as 90% of the rising-edge power in an HBM discharge).
-Second, when the IC's protection circuits are operating normally, their impedance is very low (on the order of tens of ohms or less).
-This low resistance works with the series resistance to create a voltage divider, so that the high voltage from an ESD event can only bias the IC's built-in protection circuits with a portion of the total ESD voltage.
+Second, when the ICs protection circuits are operating normally, their impedance is very low (on the order of tens of ohms or less).
+This low resistance works with the series resistance to create a voltage divider, so that the high voltage from an ESD event can only bias the ICs built-in protection circuits with a portion of the total ESD voltage.
 This attenuation is in addition to rising-edge filtering.
 The sum of these effects from a simple external series resistor dramatically improves ESD performance in a demanding application.
 </blockquote>

 ## Optimal Placement